-Why mediation doesn’t always work
+Why mediation isn’t always the solution

 From April this year separating couples are forced to consider mediation to resolve any disputes before resorting to the courts and, while this might be a legal requirement, it won’t decrease the number of divorces.

 The move, part of the Government’s cost-cutting shake-up of the divorce system, follows a recommendation from the family justice review report that aimed to reduce the strain on the system as an increasing number of parents become involved in legal wrangles over children and money.

 Under the change, those wanting to go to court must now undergo a compulsory mediation awareness session with a qualified mediator before embarking on divorce proceedings.